-The peninsula was once covered in a massive kauri forest.
-Some 50,000 to 60,000 years ago it was gradually buried beneath peat swamps and encroaching sand dunes.
-The ancient wood is mined for making ornaments and furniture, and the land is now partly farmed and partly forested with exotics.
+The peninsula was once covered by a massive kauri forest.
+Some 50,000 to 60,000 years ago, this was gradually buried beneath peat swamps and encroaching sand dunes.
+The ancient wood is mined to make ornaments and furniture, and the land is now partly farmed and partly forested with exotic species.

 Ninety Mile Beach

 Aupōuri Peninsula’s most dramatic feature, along the western coast.
 At just 60 miles (96 km) long from Shipwreck Bay to Cape Maria van Diemen, it is misnamed.
 The beach is a vast arch of fine white sand, backed by immense dunes and broken by rocky outcrops and shallow streams.

 Known also as Te Oneroa-o-Tōhē (the long beach of Tōhē – an ancestor of Te Aupōuri and other northern people), it is a spectacular way to approach Cape Rēinga.
 It is famous for fishing and shellfish, and an annual surf-casting contest.
 Toheroa used to be taken from the beach, but the shellfish is now a restricted delicacy.
 Motor vehicles can use the beach at low tide.
 The main access to the beach is at the southern end, near Ahipara.

 Plucky William Puckey

 New Zealand’s first-known land yacht was sailed along Ninety Mile Beach in the 1830s by missionary William Puckey, who reached speeds of 50 kilometres an hour.
 Land yacht races are still held on the beach.